 Employees returning to work after a period of self-isolation, or having recovered from COVID-19, may face adverse reaction from their workmates for reasons of a perceived continuing risk of infection.
 Whatever the validity or otherwise of such reactions, employers should be aware of this risk and manage returns to work to avoid potential discrimination.
 For example, the reinforcement of anti-bullying policies and similar.
+Employees returning from furlough may also receive adverse reaction and resentment from those who have worked throughout the 'lockdown' periods and employers may need to consider this.
+This effect may be particularly significant if those who continued to work feel that those who have been on furlough have 'had an easy time of it'.

-Employers should also consider, dependent on the length of absence, whether returning workers require reinforcement or repeat training and/or updating on any changes in work methods, processes and controls which may have been made during their absence.
+In addition, employers should consider, dependent on the length of absence, whether returning workers require reinforcement or repeat training and/or updating on any changes in work methods, processes and controls which may have been made during their absence.